akto-api-security/tests-library/remediation/PAYLOAD_KEYS_INVALID_VALUES.md

 ```

 Above, if the validation fails, a 400 status error is sent to the user with the relevant error message.

-### Step 4: Regular Code Review and Update

-It's crucial to regularly review and update your validation schemas to match the ever-changing requirements of your system.
-This helps ensure all new payload keys are correctly validated.

-In conclusion, the main strategy is to never trust user input implicitly, validate everything you receive, and handle all error cases properly.